 - To integrate with third-party tools to further assist planning and time tracking

-How to enable time tracking in Jira
+How to Enable/Disable Time Tracking in Jira

 - Go to ‘Settings’